wescpy/google/README.md

-# Google developer code samples
+# @wescpy Google blog code samples

 ## Introduction

-This repo contains developer code samples from the [**Coding #Python and #Google with @wescpy** blog](https://dev.to/wescpy) as well as older but still relevant content such as posts from [the old G Suite blog](https://gsuite-developers.googleblog.com/2015/) as well as [my old Python and Google API blog](https://wescpy.blogspot.com/).
+This repo contains developer code samples from the [**Coding #Python and #Google with @wescpy** blog](https://dev.to/wescpy) as well as older but still relevant content such as posts from [the old G Suite blog](https://gsuite-developers.googleblog.com/2015/) as well as @wescpy's [former Google/Python blog](https://wescpy.blogspot.com).
+Where possible and time-permitting, equivalent Node.js samples will be available as well.

 ## Content structure